TheRealZero/TheRealZero.github.io/_posts/2025-04-11-Dont-Call-It-A-Comeback.md

 ### The Other Guys

-You attend a conference, you listen to the talks, soak up the knowlege, then go home.
+You attend a conference, you listen to the talks, soak up the knowledge, then go home.

 ### The Summit Difference™️